Al-Shahaniya (city)

 Al-Shahaniya City (مدينة الشحانية) is a city in Qatar, located in the similarly named municipality of Al-Shahaniya.
+It is approximately 30 km from the capital Doha, serving as the rough midpoint between Doha and the industrial city of Dukhan.

 Qatar's most notable camel racetrack, Al-Shahaniya Camel Racetrack, is located in the city.
+Another notable attraction is Sheikh Faisal bin Qassim Al Thani Museum, which is just outside city limits and also hosts an oryx reserve.

 Etymology

 Al-Shahaniya derives its name from a plant known locally as sheeh, which was valued for its anti-inflammatory effects.
 It is also spelled Al-Sheehaniya.
 The plant's Latin name is Artemisia inculta; it is an aromatic perennial that frequently grows in the Middle East and North Africa region but which is scarce in Qatar due to its unsuitable soils.

 History

 20th century

 In J.G.
 Lorimer's Gazetteer of the Persian Gulf, Al-Shahaniya is described as a 'Bedouin camping ground' with a 35-feet deep masonry well yielding good water in 1908.

 As part of an initiative by the Qatari government to provide free housing to its citizens, 86 houses had been built in the town by 1976.

 In 1983–84, Al-Shahaniya was included as part of a major project by the Ministry of Public Works valued at QAR 535 million to develop sewage infrastructure in major settlements outside of Doha.
 In July 1985, the government announced it had begun a campaign to distribute fresh water to rural villages in Qatar suffering from water shortages.
 As part of this campaign, QAR 21,000 was allocated towards water distribution in Al-Shahaniya.